Indigo-Vanguard/indigo-vanguard.github.io/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="plot/yearly_loss_of_colonies_percent.html"></iframe>

-Clearly, in terms of the average death rate, all states are roughly equal: **Every year, roughly half of the bee population is decimated**, be it in California or Minnesota.
-But what about the raw counts?
+Clearly, in terms of the average death rate, all states are roughly equal: it's a nation-wide problem. **Every year, roughly half of the bee population is decimated**, be it in California or Minnesota.
+But each state doesn't have the same bee population so what about the raw counts?

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" allowfullscreen="true" src="plot/yearly_loss_of_colonies_unit.html"></iframe>